-The debt snowball requires you to list all your debts in order of smallest payoff balance to largest, excluding your home mortgage, irrespective of the loan’s individual interest rate.
-All loans are put on the list even if they are loans from a family member with zero interest.
+The debt snowball requires you to list all your debts from the smallest payoff balance to largest, excluding your home mortgage, irrespective of the loan’s individual interest rate.
+All loans are put on the list, even if they are loans from a family member with zero interest.
 The one exception to going with the smallest debt first is that if you have a larger debt to the IRS or are facing a foreclosure, pay that earlier.

 To get started, take your money from nonretirement savings and investments.
 Pay off your smallest debt in dollars and go on to the next smallest one, and so on.
 Your debt list should include your required monthly minimum amounts, be it on your credit cards or any other loans.

-You may run out of cash before paying off all of your debts based on your budget.
+You may run out of cash before paying off all your debts based on your budget.
 You could sell something you don’t need or the car if you have a loan when that happens.
 You can work a side hustle or extra hours to get money to pay that month’s bills.
-Typically, it should not be your home unless your monthly payment is above 45% of your take-home pay, or you can’t be debt-free within 18-20 months.
+Typically, it should not be your home unless your monthly payment exceeds 45% of your take-home pay or you can’t be debt-free within 18-20 months.

 While it is easy to follow this particular step, it is pretty challenging.
-Dave sanctions three loans that are not part of the snowball method: your home mortgage, business loans, and rental mortgages.
+Dave sanctions three loans not part of the snowball method: your home mortgage, business loans, and rental costs.

 However, it is also confusing as to how to handle a home equity loan (also known as the second mortgage).
 Dave offers a rule that if your second mortgage is more than 50% of your gross annual income, it doesn’t belong on the snowball list.
 On the other hand, a small business loan is a personal loan and belongs to the debt using the snowball method unless it is more than 50% of your gross annual income.